stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

+- Improved test coverage for the DbClient class from 76% to 96%
+- Organized and documented unit tests for the db_client module
 - Enhanced `process_wikipedia_articles.py` script with pagination and full processing capabilities
 - Implemented `--all` option to process the entire database of landmarks
 - Fixed issues with processing certain landmarks in `process_all_landmarks.py` script